-This Playbook is meant to help leaders navigate what belonging means in the workplace and offer evidence-based strategies to enhance it-including doing so in a hybrid or remote world.
-The deeper dive also explores how to measure and enhance belonging, along with new technologies that can help make it easier and more scalable for leaders to invest in this critical aspect of their culture.
+This Playbook is meant to help leaders navigate what belonging means in the workplace and offer evidencebased strategies to enhance it-including doing so in a hybrid or remote world.
+The deeper dive also explores how to measure and enhance belonging, along with new technologies that can help but must be implemented with care and caution.